aframevr/aframe/docs/core/component.md

 #### Multi-Property Component

-If a component is a *multi-property* component, meaning its data is represented by several properties and values, then in HTML, the component value looks like inline CSS styles:
+If a component is a *multi-property* component, meaning the data is consists of multiple properties and values, then in HTML, the component value resembles inline CSS styles:

 ```html